Published on

 Android Auto settings

-Disconnect on Android 10 and above
+Disconnect on Android 10 and Above

 Step 1.
-Go to the Settings;
+Go to Settings;

 Step 2.
-Select the "Apps" or "App manager” option;
+Select the "Apps" or "App Manager" option;

 Apps list